Carp Cradle or Unhooking Mat?

 NGT Pop-up Cradle Review

-For beginners, or those who want to sample a carp cradle for the first time – we begin with a budget cradle!
+For beginners, or those who want to sample a carp cradle for the first time – this carp cradle review is for the budget minded and worthy of consideration.

 With it’s quick pop-up design and detachable padded mat, this is actually pretty decent.

-It can be pegged down to secure everything ready for your catch – whilst light enough to transport easily.
+It can be pegged down which secures it ready for your catch, whilst its light enough to be transported easily.

-Overall – a good improvement to an unhooking mat.
+Overall – a good improvement to an unhooking mat and great value for money.

 Leeda Rogue Cradle Review